xamantra/momentum/docs/streams.md

 }
 ```

-- The `.cancel()` method is asynchronous, the stream needs to cleanup after cancelling a subscription.
+- The `.cancel()` method is asynchronous, the stream needs to clean up after canceling a subscription.
 - Now, we can call `disposeStream()` anywhere in our code.

 Let's close the stream subscription when the user logout: